calam1/example-serverless/README.md

 Added some examples from this tutorial to this example

 Todo for the blog endpoint:
-* The post does not take any values - fix that
 * get the put to work
 * get the delete to work
 * ...